An article by Scot Billington, Covenant Capital Management

 - Capital-friendly.
 Avoid opportunity cost of diverting equity market exposure to the hedge.

-From simply keeping money in cash (which is not the worst idea) to complex bear funds, individuals use a number of strategies to hedge their market exposure.
-Regrettably, these strategies often fail the investor on a number of fronts.
-As an example, the investor takes $100k out of equities and invests in a hedge.
+From simply keeping money in cash (which is not the worst idea) to complex bear funds, individuals use several strategies to hedge their market exposure.
+Regrettably, these strategies often fail the investor on many fronts.
+For example, the investor takes $100k out of equities and invests in a hedge.
 Then, the S&P rallies 20% (investor loses $20k in profits), and the hedge loses 15%.
 Rinse and repeat for three years.
 Now, the $100k is worth $61k instead of $172k.
 Finally, a bear market arrives, and the market drops 35% over the next eight months.
-How did the hedge do?
+So how did the hedge do?
 It made $6k.
 Hooray.

-Most traditional hedges suck because of four critical aspects:
+Most traditional hedges fall short because of four critical aspects:

 - The first 10% – It only takes an 11% rally to recover from a 10% loss so these declines have very little impact on long term wealth creation.
 The first 10% is also EXTREMELY expensive to insure much like a low deductible on an insurance policy.
 Very expensive protection forms a low impact risk.